entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy.md

 ## Configure the Secondary Tenant
 For each secondary tenant, you will need to configure Keycloak, CDS, Solr, and a database schema.
-Then the ingress and a shared configuration Secret is created, after which the EntandoApp Engine is redirected to that Secret.
+Then the ingress and a shared configuration Secret is created, after which the Entando App Engine is modified to read that Secret.

 #### Definitions
 | Placeholder | Description